 Writing about the collapse of the USSR, The Economist said the West figured Russia “would embrace Western values and join the civilised world.”
 Yet, the magazine continued, the U.S. and its allies failed to take into account “the country’s ruined economy, depleted and exhausted human capital and the mental and moral dent made by 70 years of Soviet rule.
 Nobody knew what kind of country would succeed the Soviet Union, or what being Russian really meant.”

 Even today, Moscow’s foreign policy decisions always seem to confuse the West.
-In Syria’s civil war, Russia backs President Bashar al-Assad, while America and its allies support various rebel groups.
+Think of Syria’s civil war, where Russia backed President Bashar al-Assad while America and its allies supported various rebel groups.
 Russia is also quick to take Iran’s side in geopolitical squabbles and is the odd man out in ongoing conflicts in eastern Ukraine.

 Such actions lead to a question: What is Russia’s end goal?

 Those in Europe and the U.S. also have a hard time understanding the appeal of Russian President Vladimir Putin.
-Yet, at home, he maintains an 80-plus percent approval rating.
-He has held the position for 16 years and has a path to remain in power until 2024.
+Yet, at home, he has regularly maintained an 80-plus percent approval rating.
+It has been around 60 percent lately.
+He has led the nation for 18-plus years and has a path to remain in power until 2036.

 No matter who is in charge of Russia, whether today’s president of a controlled democracy, the iron fist of the Soviets, the czars, or warlords before them, the nation has remained virtually the same at its core.